 Every evening smell of burning plastic fills my bedroom.
 This is currently the only solution for the islanders.
 Burning plastic and trash.
 Every other night I hear a bang, but at least the trash doesn’t keep pilling up.
 What about the air?
 Do you think that anyone even thinks about air pollution?
 Probably no one.
 Just like no one understands that washing your clothes in the ocean is harmful.
 For ocean life, for fish, covered with microplastic.
 Along with laundry detergents and shampoos, they are also in danger from all the hooks and harpoons.
 Scenes, when women take their wooden kayaks and go fishing a few meters off the coast, seem beautiful.
 But that feeling stops as soon as you think of what they catch and eat.

-Hygiene is in the first stage of development.
+Hygiene is in its first stage of development.
 Showering?
 Doubtful, judging by the smell surrounding me during my bus transit.
 While on Fiji the locals have started to cover their scent with the overuse of perfumes and deodorants, this idea has not yet reached the Solomon Islands.
 The easiest way is to jump into the ocean with your clothes.
 They usually take off their shirt in the water, slap around with it a few times and put it back on.
 And they’re good for another day or two.
 Forget about soap and any kind of disinfectant.
-For the Solomon Islands, the only solution to prevent a possible pandemic disaster is to self-isolate.
+To people living on Salomon Islands, the only solution to prevent a possible pandemic disaster is to self-isolate.
 Even though there hasn’t been a confirmed case of a Coronavirus infection the locals seem frightened and already use protective masks.
 Fear is their master here.

 “You have the ocean beneath you ...”